File this one under: Things SEO clients ask often enough to warrant a blog-post answer.

 Is social worth the effort?

-Is it valuable having a Facebook/Twitter/etc. page if it’s but a ghost town?
+Is it valuable having a Facebook/Twitter/etc. page if you don’t post anything there?
 Debatable.
 I say: Pick your battles.
-In early 2021, in most cases, it’s smart to lean on a well-branded Facebook page.
-If you keep up with it, (at least a couple posts per month), then we can consider others.
+In 2021, in most cases, it’s smart to put at least a little effort into a brand Facebook page.
+If you keep up with it, (at least a couple halfway decent posts per month), then we can consider other social outlets.
 I don’t directly manage social efforts, but I can occasionally recommend expert social mavens accepting new clients.

 More?
 Dan opining on social and SEO in 2013.